Swan's Video Surveillance Center : Currently Viewing Monitor 1

 ...and enters Swanage in California.
 This interior was shot at the Greystone Mansion in Beverly Hills, which, at the time, was being leased by the American Film Institute.
 Literally zillions of films have been shot here.
 You can get a really good look at it, if you're interested, in the music video for Elton John's "I Want Love," in which Robert Downey Jr. wanders through the empty rooms and hallways of the mansion as he mimes to the song.

 The audition line includes B-movie cult beauty Cheryl Rainbeaux Smith, and, in the really big hair, Janit Baldwin.
 Ms. Baldwin gets to deliver the line, "Do I look like a Kidder?", apparently a little jab at De Palma's then-ex-girlfriend, Margot Kidder.
 In other shades-of-Kevin-Bacon connections, she also got to lie around naked in a cow pen with Carrie star and Phantom set dresser Sissy Spacek in Prime Cut and will also go on to play Carrie star Piper Laurie's daughter Leslie in Ruby, a 1977 horror film in which some wardrobe from Phantom appears.
 There's a nice little homage to this scene, and to other Phantom moments, in Bob Sinclar's music video for his song "I Feel For You", which you can view here.
-In the cacophony of voices, we're pretty sure at least one of them (the one going "And I can't sleep, no, no...") is Jessica Harper, intentionally singing badly.
+In the cacophony of voices, one of them (the one going "And I can't sleep, no, no...") is Jessica Harper, intentionally singing badly.

 Movies are of course generally shot out-of-sequence, but Jessica Harper's first scene here on the staircase was in fact on her first day of shooting, in her first film, but for an extremely brief appearance in Milos Forman's Taking Off a few years earlier.
 Immediately on the heels of Phantom, she would have starring roles in Inserts, playing opposite Richard Dreyfuss, and of course Italian horror director Dario Argento's Suspiria.
 (Argento cast Harper in Suspiria on the strength of her performance in Phantom).
 It's probably fair to wonder, especially since the film contains no relationships between people that consist of much more than being a manipulator and a manipulatee, whether Phoenix is just a scheming little bitch who immediately figures out that she can use Winslow's interest in her to her advantage (since, as the songwriter, perhaps he can further her career), or whether she actually likes him.
 Jessica Harper says that her understanding, at least, is that "there was a real connection between Phoenix and Winslow".
 We've heard, over the years, many people complain that Winslow's obsession for Phoenix is unreasonable given the very few seconds they actually spend together...we think these critics are missing the point -- a standard convention of musical theater and film, "love at first sight", is being spoofed here.

 There's a cutaway from Winslow's and Phoenix's conversation to Janit Baldwin turning her head in slow motion, and then in reverse for a few frames here.
 Our assumption is that there was a problem with the shot of Winslow and Phoenix (maybe an insect flew into somebody's mouth or something, or there's a big scratch on the negative) that was only discovered during post production, and that there was no coverage, so the shot of Ms. Baldwin had to be stretched for a few extra frames to fill up the time needed.
 Or, that there were two takes of the conversation between Winslow and Phoenix, and not enough footage of Ms. Baldwin to fill the gap between the good parts of each of them, making it necessary to "extend" the footage of Ms. Baldwin.
 (Our friend Ethan De Seife reminds us that Hitchcock, or his editor, used a similar editing trick in Strangers on a Train, when Robert Walker leans out from around a corner, and then appears to lean back.
 The shot was run forward, paused, then run back again, presumably to stretch out the tension a little by extending the shot's duration.)
 Incidentally, Ms. Baldwin appeared on The Dating Game once, looking very fetching...we have the proof right here!
+The woman standing next to Ms. Baldwin is the tiresome self-promoter Angelyne.
+Ironically, Angelyne is a living embodiment of the fame-whore phenomenon that Phantom is lampooning.

 Another short doorway here as, again, this place was designed for Swan's convenience.